temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

   )
 ```

-Now we can use `qtm()` to make a quick map by adding the name of one of our data columns.
+Now we can use `qtm()` to make a quick map using the name of one of the new columns.
 We will use percentage Black.
 Note that **tmap** requires the data variable names (the columns of the data frame) to be passed using quotation marks (`"..."`).

 ```r
 qtm(philly_race, "% Black")